Jtonna/playground/README.md

 # Welcome to my "Playground"
 This repo contains various projects of various languages.
-Its primarily used to test out ideas, get familiar with some trickery syntax & or design patterns/algorithm's.
+Its primarily used to test out ideas, get familiar with some trickier syntax & or design patterns/algorithm's.

-Please see individual files based on language name, framework or library name below to see what projects exist there.
+The projects in here are sorted by language first, then project name.

 ## License